 The practice manager confirmed that all staff have a clear understanding of the latest guidance for the dental management of patients in Wales during C-19 pandemic recovery.
-The guidance is intended for use by all general dental care settings in Wales
+The guidance is intended for use by all general dental care settings in Wales.

-The practice manager confirmed that staff have received regular COVID-19 updates via a dedicated WhatsApp group, daily huddles and by email.
-Any new guidance and procedures are discussed in detail at formal team meetings, which are recorded.
+The practice manager confirmed that staff have received regular COVID-19 updates via a dedicated WhatsApp2 group and daily huddles.
+A dedicated COVID-19 folder has also been made available to staff.
 Regular communication has ensured everyone has up to date advice and guidance on COVID-19.

-The practice manager confirmed that there were processes in place to protect patients and staff when an aerosol generating procedure (AGP) was taking place.
+The practice manager confirmed that there were processes in place to protect patients and staff when an aerosol generating procedure (AGP)3 was taking place.
 We were informed that this process followed the most recent guidance issued by the Chief Dental Officer (CDO) for Wales.
 All staff are kept informed of the guidance issued by the CDO.